 Nucleotide and/or Amino Acid Sequence Listings

-Rule 13ter.1(a), (c) and (e); Section 208; AI Part 8; AI Annex C
+Section 208; AI Annex C

-Where the international application contains disclosure of one or more nucleotide and/or amino acid sequences and a corresponding sequence listing in written form and in computer readable form (both forms complying with the standard provided for in Annex C of the Administrative Instructions) the International Preliminary Examining Authority carries out the international preliminary examination on the basis of those listings.
-Instead of a written form, the sequence listing may be provided on an electronic medium under the provisions of Section 801 of the Administrative Instructions (see paragraph 4.15).
+Where the international application contains disclosure of one or more nucleotide and/or amino acid sequences and a corresponding sequence listing in paper (or .pdf) form and in electronic form for the purposes of international preliminary examination (both forms complying with the standard provided for in Annex C of the Administrative Instructions) the International Preliminary Examining Authority carries out the international preliminary examination on the basis of those listings.

-Rule 13ter.1(a), (c) and (e); Section 208; AI Annex C
+Rule 13ter.1, 13ter.2, Section 208; AI Annex C

-Where the international application contains disclosure of one or more nucleotide and/or amino acid sequences but does not contain a corresponding sequence listing in written paper (or .pdf) form and/or in computer readable form complying with the standard provided for in Annex C of the Administrative Instructions, the International Preliminary Examining Authority may invite the applicant (with Form PCT/lPEA/441) to furnish to it, within a time limit fixed in the invitation, a sequence listing in written (or .pdf) form and/or computer readable form, as the case may be, complying with the standard.
+Where the international application contains disclosure of one or more nucleotide and/or amino acid sequences but does not contain a corresponding sequence listing in paper (or .pdf) form and/or in electronic form complying with the standard provided for in Annex C of the Administrative Instructions, the International Preliminary Examining Authority may invite the applicant (with Form PCT/lPEA/441) to furnish to it, within a time limit fixed in the invitation, a sequence listing in paper (or .pdf) form and/or electronic form, as the case may be, complying with the standard.
 The furnishing of a sequence listing in response to an invitation by the International Preliminary Examining Authority may be subject to the payment of a fee set by the International Preliminary Examining Authority, which may not exceed 25% of the international filing fee (not taking into account any fee for each sheet of the international application in excess of 30 sheets).
 If the applicant complies with the invitation, the procedure outlined in the preceding paragraph applies.
-If the applicant does not comply with the invitation within the time limit or the response to the invitation is defective, the International Preliminary Examining Authority is not required to carry out the international preliminary examination to the extent that such non-compliance has the result that a meaningful examination cannot be carried out (see paragraph ).
+If the applicant does not comply with the invitation within the time limit or the response to the invitation is defective, the International Preliminary Examining Authority is required to carry out the international preliminary examination only to the extent that a meaningful examination can be carried out without the sequence listing (see paragraph 9.39).

 Examination Procedure Before The International Preliminary Examining Authority